PineappleBingoPlayer/ocash-mining-pool-setup-tutorial/README.md

 <img src="https://github.com/PineappleBingoPlayer/ocash-mining-pool-setup-tutorial/assets/134893455/6c10ae09-65eb-401a-8af3-3eb8f1918eb3" width="11%"></img>
 <img src="https://github.com/PineappleBingoPlayer/ocash-mining-pool-setup-tutorial/assets/134893455/93143527-d0e1-48ac-93bc-266c17505042" width="11%"></img>

-> After we make a serue connection to the server, we can easily transfer files between Local computer and Cloud Server by simply drag & drop.
+> After we make a serue connection to the server, we can easily transfer files between local computer and cloud Server by simply drag & drop.
 Also, we can select and open files from server panel, then It will open up a text editor to edit & save to the cloud server directly.
 It will make easier for us to update `.env` and `config.json`file for the configuration which we will walk through later in this tutorial.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>